luisnaranjo/devops/terraform/hcta-notes.md

 #### `terraform import` COMMAND:
 This command maps existing resources (not managed by Terraform) to Terraform using an `ID`.
 The `ID` is dependent on the underlying vendor, for example to import an AWS EC2 instance you'll need to provide its instance ID.
 Importing the same resource to multiple Terraform resources can cause unknown behavior and is not recommended.

-Usually you want to runt his command when you need to work with existing resources, when you're not allowed to create new resources, or when you're not in control of creation process of infrastructure.
+Usually you want to run this command when you need to work with existing resources, when you're not allowed to create new resources, or when you're not in control of creation process of infrastructure.

 The command syntax is:
 ```